Hayes Valley, San Francisco: Public transportation

 Hayes Valley is served by several San Francisco Municipal Railway (MUNI) buses, including the #21, which runs through Hayes Valley on its east-west route between Golden Gate Park and the Ferry Building, the #5 (also east-west), the #22 (runs north-south along Fillmore Street) and the #6 and #7, which both run east-west along Haight.
 Hayes Valley shares the Van Ness Avenue Muni LRV car subway station with Civic Center, Mid-Market, and SoMa West.
 Here, residents can take J, K, M, L, N, and T cars throughout San Francisco.

 History

+Pre-Colonization Until 19th Century

 Native people in many small bands, now referred to collectively as the Ohlone tribe, lived in San Francisco part of the year, gathering food in the Mission Creek area, which included seasonal Hayes Creek, and other parts of today's city.
 Hayes Valley would have been thickly covered with wildflowers every spring.
 When it was running in the winter, Hayes Creek cut diagonally through the current Hayes Valley.
 It is now underground year-round.

 In 1776, local people came under the control of the Spanish empire with the Juan Bautista de Anza expedition, which established Mission San Francisco de Asís south of Hayes Valley.